-• This course is delivered in a blended format.
-Students are expected to attend face-to-face sessions on-campus or may attend through Zoom.
+• This course is delivered via a Hyflex synchronous face-to-face plus an online format using Moodle and Zoom.
+Students are expected to attend sessions through Zoom or in-person.
 Students will complete an assortment of synchronous and/or asynchronous online activities.
 All classes will be taught using a lecture format and all lectures will be recorded.
 Zoom is a synchronous (in real time) virtual format that enables face-to-face approaches to teaching and learning and allows the recording of the lectures.
 These classes take place at specified times.
 Students should plan on arriving or signing in a few minutes before class starts.
 Course materials will be available on the course Moodle page for students to access and print.